 Noctilucent Clouds: Defining Night Shining Clouds And How They Form

-The development of clouds often results in some of nature's most spectacular displays.
-A rare form of cloud formation called noctilucent clouds is no exception.
-But what are they, and how do they form?
+Certain cloud formations can often result in some of nature's most awe-inspiring and spectacular displays.
+Noctilucent clouds are one such example, but what are they, and how do they form?

-Noctilucent clouds are high-level clouds that form after sunset at an altitude of approximately 80 km (50 miles).
+Noctilucent clouds are high-level clouds that form after sunset at an altitude of approximately 80 km or 50 miles.
 Also known as night shining clouds, they occur when sunlight below the horizon illuminates and reflects off ice crystals in the mesosphere, resulting in a blue or silver color hue.